 The Executive Council is CCNZ’s ten-member governing body, elected annually by members at the Annual Conference.
 The Council consists of the President, the Vice President, the Past President and seven Executive Councillors.

 The Executive Council governs CCNZ during the year, carrying out policies agreed at the annual conference.
 It appoints the Chief Executive to manage CCNZ affairs and reports each year to the Annual Conference

 A national advisory body comprising the Executive Council and a representative of each branch (usually the chairperson and or secretary) and the national office team.
 General Council meets annually.

-The 14 branches show that we have an active network across NZ.
+Our 13 branches provide an active network for contractors across NZ.
 Branches can put forward remits to the annual conference and nominate candidates for election.

 CCNZ’s National Office in Wellington is managed by the CCNZ Chief Executive and a team of seven.
 The National Office is responsible for managing CCNZ affairs and implementing policies set at the annual conference and by the Executive Council.

 Civil Contractors New Zealand brings together knowledgeable people from across the country together to understand the technical knowledge that is needed to support quality infrastructure, a safe and healthy industry and a healthy New Zealand.